AlliHax/GoogleCTF/OCR is Cool.md

 VMY{vtxltkvbiaxkbltlnulmbmnmbhgvbiaxk}
 ```

-That could defintely be it.
+That could definitely be it.
 Let's check a ceaserchipher decoder to see if we can find out what the flag is.

-##Decoding the Cipher
+## Decoding the Cipher
-There are many ways one can decode ceaser cipher.
+There are many ways one can decode caesar cipher.
 Below I have demonstrated two ways to accomplish it.
 Probably the easiest way to decode it is using an online premade decoder.
 However, for more of a challenge you can create your own decoding tool.

 ### Using an Online Decoder
-You can find and online ceasercipher encoder/decoder tool such as https://cryptii.com/pipes/caesar-cipher
+You can find and online caesar cipher encoder/decoder tool such as https://cryptii.com/pipes/caesar-cipher
 You select the decode option and paste the cipher text into the textbox.
 Then, we can start modifying the rotation settings to determine the key to the cipher.
 Eventually, you will find that the key is 19 and the decoded flag is: